This post may contain compensated links. Refer to my disclaimer for more info.

 St. Mary’s is the gateway to Cumberland Island, Georgia’s largest and southernmost barrier island.
 Catch the ferry from the mainland and see the pristine maritime forests, undeveloped beaches and wide marshes that whisper the stories of both man and nature.
 Natives, missionaries, enslaved African-Americans and wealthy industrialists all walked here.
 You know, the Carnegies?!
 It’s also the site where J.F.K.
 Jr. and Carolyn Bessette had their secret wedding.
 The island offers rustic camping as well as a luxurious 5-star Inn.
 Visit Cumberland Island Georgia before the temperature gets too high!

-More you might enjoy:
+More posts related to road trip vacations that you might enjoy: